malramsay64/phd-thesis/04_Machine_Learning/results.md

 # Results

-Using the relative orientation $\theta_{ref} - \theta_i$
-as the features, that is the input to the machine learning model.
 The orientational order parameter $O_6$ [@eq:orientational_order_parameter] had problems because it reduces 6 values to 1.
-For the Machine Learning models, rather than reducing the 6 values, instead we can use the relative orientation of each neighbour as the features for our models.
+For the Machine Learning models, rather than reducing the 6 values, instead we can use the relative orientation of each neighbour $\theta_{ref} - \theta_i$ as the features for our models.
+Features in machine learning
+are measured quantities used to differentiate the input.

 ## Unsupervised Classification

-The goal of unsupervised classification is to group each the local environments of the different crystal structures into clusters with no previous knowledge of the dataset.
+The goal of unsupervised classification is to group local environments of each crystal structure into clusters while having no previous knowledge of the dataset.
-Clustering does not have a single performance score like supervised clustering, and so we have to look to alternate methods of evaluating performance.
+Clustering is hard to give a numerical score like supervised clustering, so we look to alternate methods of evaluating performance.
-One of these methods is the visualisation of the dataset like in @fig:order_parameter_overlap.
+Visualisation of the dataset like in @fig:order_parameter_overlap is a fantastic method of understanding the data and evaluating how well the clustering has performed.
-Now that each local environment is described by six values, that is, represented as a point in 6D space, visualisation is trickier, now requiring the reduction of dimensions to 2.
+For the unsupervised classification, each local environment is described by six features, that is, represented as a point in 6D space, making the visualisation on a 2D page somewhat more difficult.
+Before evaluating the performance of the Unsupervised Classification we need to find appropriate tools for visualising the high dimensional data.

-### Visualisation of High Dimensional Data
+### Visualisation of High Dimensional Data {#sec:visualisation}

+When visualising data on a page, like in this thesis, we are limited to the display of two spatial dimensions at a time.
+So in visualising a six dimensional dataset, the problem becomes one of reducing the number of dimensions to two, while retaining properties of the six dimensional dataset.
 The simplest method for dimensionality reduction is Principal Component Analysis (PCA).
 A linear PCA is matrix factorisation using Singular Value Decomposition.